 Most people are aware that it's illegal to drive while under the influence of drugs, including marijuana.
 But if you live in a state where medical marijuana is legal and you have a medical marijuana card, you might think you're good to drive after smoking a bit or taking an edible.

 Not so—none of the states that have medical marijuana permit patients to drive while under the influence of the drug.
 However, the DUI laws of some states do apply differently to medical marijuana patients than to people without a valid prescription.

-To avoid DUI charges, medical marijuana patients should be aware of the rules they are expected to follow when they consider driving after their treatments or use.
-Penalties for DUI convictions can include harsh fines, jail time, or both.
+To avoid DUI charges, medical marijuana patients should be aware of the rules they are expected to follow when getting behind the wheel.
+This article covers how DUI laws apply to medical marijuana patients and the penalties for a marijuana DUI conviction.

 If you haven't been charged with a DUI, a local lawyer can inform you as to ways you can stay within the law as a medical marijuana patient who drives a vehicle.
 Remember, your best bet is avoiding DUI charges to begin with.

 But if you have been arrested for a DUI, it's a good idea to get in contact with an experienced DUI lawyer right away.
 A qualified DUI attorney can tell you how the law applies in your case and help you decide how best to handle your situation.